-Studies and diploma in liberal arts at the Staatliche Akademie der Bildenden Künste in Stuttgart, Germany with professor Christian Jankowski and at the École Nationale Supérieure d’Arts de Paris-Cergy, France with professor Bernard Marcadé.
-Study visit at the Californian College of the Arts, San Francisco, USA and artist residency at the Lobot Gallery in Oakland, USA.
+Diploma in Fine Arts at the Staatliche Akademie der Bildenden Künste in Stuttgart, Germany with professor Christian Jankowski.
+Study visits at the École Nationale Supérieure d’Arts de Paris-Cergy, France with professor Bernard Marcadé and at the Californian College of the Arts, San Francisco, CA, USA.

 TEXTS AND INTERVIEW:

 Fresh Legs 2022, Galleri Heike Arndt DK, Berlin, 2022